Jump to content

 At least two people walked a Greater Yellowstone Loop prior to 2020.
 Phillip Knight, a Bozeman local, wrote a book about his 600-mile loop circa 1990.
 In 2018, my friend Pepperflake hiked a 1,000-mile route, which I used as a starting point for my own 800-mile variant.

-Getting There: Cody WY, Jackson, WY, and Bozeman MT are useful regional transit hubs, served by airlines and bus lines.
-In addition, bus lines serve both Big Sky MT and Hoback Junction WY – smaller towns that offer easy access to high alpine terrain.
+Cody, WY, Jackson, WY, and Bozeman, MT are useful regional transit hubs, served by airlines and bus lines.
+In addition, bus lines serve both Big Sky, MT and Hoback Junction, WY – smaller towns that offer easy access to high alpine terrain.

-Maps and Resources: Beartooth Publishing produces high-quality maps for most of the Greater Yellowstone’s major mountain ranges.
+Beartooth Publishing produces high-quality maps for most of the Greater Yellowstone’s major mountain ranges.
 Notable books include Thomas Turiano’s Select Peaks of the Greater Yellowstone (out of print).
+For overall planning purposes the Delorme Atlas for Idaho, Montana, and Wyoming can be helpul, or alternatively see the Benchmark Atlas for each state.

 • Like 2